JiwaFinancials/RosedaleCustomerPortal/README.md

 Create the tags Customer Web Portal - Admin and Customer Web Portal - User is they are not already present.
 ![image](https://github.com/user-attachments/assets/f4b8c365-2592-41e4-a13e-f65fa1e7eebc)

+Debtor contacts with the tag _Customer Portal - Admin_ will be able to add, edit and delete contacts themselves - this includes adding or removing contact name tags.

 Add at least one of these tags to the users you wish to be able to login to the portal, and ensure they have a valid email address.
 You can set their password using the Customer Web Portal Password button, or they can self-reset via the portal themselves - as long as their email address is correct.
 ![image](https://github.com/user-attachments/assets/fa0a0b08-ae02-4eda-99d8-f337f9898f57)